ctn-waterloo/website/ctn_waterloo/content/courses/cogsci-300/cogsci-300-essay-information.md

 Topic due date: Nov 13
 Essay due date: Dec 4

 The final essay will require the defence of a hypothesis regarding the relative strengths and weaknesses of 3 different intelligent systems, one each of human, animal, and machine.
 A 1-2 sentence formulation must be emailed to the course email for approval by the topic deadline.
 Once approved the topic will be [posted to the website](/courses/cogsci-300/cogsci-300-final-essay-topics.html) and no longer available.
-Check the website before submitting your topic for approval.
+Check the website before submitting your topic for approval..

 Your essay MUST have the following explicit headings: